Some poems, old and new

 and holds her unconscious distrust of the world

-has grown up now
+that little girl has grown up now

 and she can write a poem